aotimme/gocsv/README.md

 rmdir gocsv-darwin-amd64
 ```

-To verify that it has installed, open a _new_ Terminal windo and run
+To verify that it has installed, open a _new_ Terminal window and run

 ```shell
 gocsv help